Contact-Dependent Ion Gating Explains Directional Asymmetry in the Bacterial Flagellar Motor

 We first developed a coarse-grained stochastic model describing the gear-like rotation between stator and rotor inspired by recent cryo-EM structures of the stator complex.
 The model shows that the macroscopic torque--speed relation is governed by two factors: the stator–rotor interaction potential and the kinetics of ion translocation through the stator.
 Comparison with experiments across different ion motive force (IMF) conditions and recent measurements of stator rotation indicates that the motor operates in a tight rotor–stator engagement regime under physiological conditions.
 In this regime, slipping between rotor and stator occurs only through rare thermal fluctuations.
 Such tight coupling ensures high energetic efficiency, as little of the IMF is dissipated through slippage.

 A key insight from our analysis is that, within this strong-coupling regime, the torque–speed relation is largely insensitive to the detailed form of the rotor–stator interaction potential.
 Instead, the overall shape of the torque–speed curve is determined primarily by the kinetics of ion translocation.
-Guided by cryo-EM structures of the motor complex, we propose a contact-dependent ion release mechanism in which interactions between MotA and the rotor protein FliG modulate the ion release rate of the MotB subunit that is proximal to the rotor.
-Our MD simulations reveal that the MotA–FliG interface is significantly more constrained in the CW state than in the CCW state.
-This structural asymmetry suggests that ion release through the proximal MotB channel occurs more readily in CCW rotation than in CW rotation.
+Guided by cryo-EM structures of the motor complex, we propose a contact-dependent ion-release mechanism in which MotA--FliG interactions modulate the local MotA--MotB environment near the MotB acidic site.
+Our MD simulations support this allosteric picture: the CCW and CW interfaces produce distinct acidic-site geometries, with the CCW state bringing the MotB acidic--site region closer to MotA and placing protonated MotB D25 in a more hydrogen--bond--compatible configuration.
+These structural differences suggest that ion release can be gated differently in the two rotational states.
 Our stochastic model shows that this difference in ion release kinetics naturally explains the distinct torque–speed relations observed experimentally: a linear torque–speed curve for CW motors and a concave torque–speed curve for CCW motors.